morpho-org/morpho-blue-oracles/README.md

 ## Deploy an Oracle

-To deploy a `MorphoChainlinkOracleV2` on the Ethereum mainnet, use the `MorphoChainlinkOracleV2Factory` to create a new oracle.
+To deploy a `MorphoChainlinkOracleV2` on Ethereum, it is highly recommended to use the factory `MorphoChainlinkOracleV2Factory`.
-Call the `createMorphoChainlinkOracleV2` function with the following parameters:
+To do so, call the `createMorphoChainlinkOracleV2` function with the following parameters:

 - `baseVault`: The ERC4626 token vault for the base asset.
 - `baseVaultConversionSample`: A sample amount for converting base vault units.